Potting Shed vs. Greenhouse: The Honest Comparison for UK Gardeners

 Verdict: Greenhouse for yield; Potting Shed for propagation and season extension.

-2. Storage: Where do the tools go?
+2. Storage: Where Do the Tools Go?

 A potting shed offers: